nzeu/frogmake/README.md

 Right now fromgake lacks features so it only uses 2 tables: build and files.

-Under build, you can define name, which will determine how the executable is name (the -o flag)
+Under build, you can define name, which will determine how the executable is named (the -o flag)

 I am planning to add optimization levels, how many warnings are shown during compile time, making working different directories very straight forward, managing dependencies, among others